nimish-gupta/blog/content/posts/2020-04-25-a-journey-to-styled-companies.md

 date: 2020-04-24T16:59:43.951Z
 description: >-
   This one is about how to move from sass to styled-components.
-This one will contain some gotchas which I faced during the transformation.
+This one will contain some gotchas which I faced while going from SASS to Styled-components.
 category:
   - Web
   - Gatsby